Meadow Ladybird Rhyzobius litura

 With 24-spot and 16-spot Ladybirds

-May Day Farm, The Brecks, Suffolk
+May Day Farm, The Brecks, West Suffolk

 Variation and Forms